On the Diminishing Returns of Complex Robust RAG Training in the Era of Powerful LLMs: Diminishing Benefits of Complex Methods With Model Capacity

 To investigate whether the design of complex adversarial loss functions contributes to model performance, in Table~\ref{tab:main_result_llama} and~\ref{tab:main_result_qwen}, we also analyze the robustness of various adversarial loss designs.

-\paragraph{Adversarial loss significantly enhances performance for weaker models} For the weaker model (\texttt{Llama-2-7b-chat-hf}), incorporating adversarial loss functions such as RAAT and IRM leads to a substantial improvement in performance compared to the base model or alternative document selection strategies.
+\paragraph{Adversarial loss significantly enhances performance for weaker models} For the weaker model (Llama-2-7b-chat-hf), incorporating adversarial loss functions such as RAAT and IRM leads to a substantial improvement in performance compared to the base model or alternative document selection strategies.
 Specifically, while the base model achieves an average EM / F1 of only 2.21 / 14.08, applying adversarial loss functions boosts the performance to 40.64 / 50.99 for RAAT and 46.72 / 57.72 for IRM.
 This highlights the effectiveness of adversarial loss in improving model robustness to noisy documents, significantly enhancing both robustness and downstream inference performance.
 Notably, in some cases, RAAT and IRM outperform traditional document selection strategies (e.g., top-1 Doc and golden doc), demonstrating their value in scenarios where the model needs stronger guidance to handle noisy retrievals.

-\paragraph{Adversarial loss exhibits diminishing returns for stronger models} For the stronger models, such as \texttt{Llama-3-8B-Instruct} and \texttt{Qwen2.5-7B-Instruct}, the benefits of adversarial loss functions are less pronounced.
-The basic \texttt{Llama-3-8B-Instruct} already achieves an average EM / F1 of 34.78 / 45.97, and the introduction of adversarial losses (RAAT and IRM) results in only modest improvements, with average EM / F1 scores of 44.31 / 54.44 and 46.86 / 58.00, respectively.
-Similarly, \texttt{Qwen2.5-7B-Instruct} shows similar trends, with marginal gains from adversarial loss functions.
-These improvements are comparable to or even slightly worse than the performance achieved by random document selection (48.30 / 58.92) or top-1 document strategies (49.15 / 59.02).
+\paragraph{Adversarial loss exhibits diminishing returns for stronger models} For the stronger models, such as Llama-3-8B-Instruct and Qwen2.5-7B-Instruct, the benefits of adversarial loss functions are less pronounced.
+The basic Llama-3-8B-Instruct already achieves an average EM / F1 of 34.78 / 45.97, and the introduction of adversarial losses (RAAT and IRM) results in only modest improvements, with average EM / F1 scores of 44.46 / 54.55 and 46.97 / 58.16, respectively.
 This indicates that the models’ inherent robustness reduces the impact of adversarial losses, and in some cases, may even hinder performance.
 We hypothesize that when the model’s internal robustness is already well-developed, additional constraints from adversarial losses may interfere with its ability to optimize on clean and relevant inputs.